Structure-Fair Quantum Circuit Complexity: An Auditable Information-Theoretic Lower Bound: Operational Principles and Information Extraction for RCC

 \section{Operational Principles and Information Extraction for RCC}

-The vitality of any profound physical quantity lies not only in its theoretical self-consistency and elegance, but more so in its connection to observables.
+To be physically meaningful, a complexity measure should satisfy theoretical consistency and be estimable through experimental observables.
 The preceding sections have established the theoretical framework of Reference-Contingent Complexity and have proven its central role as a lower bound on the optimal gate count.
 However, if RCC itself could not be probed by any physical means, this lower bound would lose its practical significance.
 This chapter aims to bridge this gap between theory and reality by systematically elaborating on several fundamental principles for extracting RCC information from a physical system, thereby transforming an abstract theoretical concept into a set of concrete physical measurement protocols with statistical confidence.
 This chapter will elaborate on these fundamental principles separately, while a practical protocol that integrates them into a unified operational workflow is provided in Appendix \ref{B.3.2}.
 On the other hand, this chapter will primarily discuss protocols in ideal finite-dimensional systems, whereas a rigorous framework for robust handling and conservative lower-bound schemes for the unavoidable energy or mode cutoffs when dealing with infinite-dimensional systems (such as quantum field theories) is detailed in Appendix \ref{F}.